isomerpages/ura-mbsc/_brightening-lives/About Brightening Lives.md

 description: ""
 ---
 <p>This year’s <strong><em>Brightening Lives</em></strong> light projections,
-presented in collaboration with community partner and local philanthropic organisation The Majurity Trust, will showcase a series of original artworks created by artists with disabilities from ART:DIS, a local non-profit organisation which seeks to provide learning and livelihood opportunities for persons with disabilities through art.</p>
+presented in collaboration withcommunity partner and local philanthropic organisation The Majurity Trust, will showcase a series of original artworks created by artists with disabilities from ART:DIS, a local non-profit organisation which seeks to provide learning and livelihood opportunities for persons with disabilities through art.</p>
-<p>&nbsp;</p>
 <p>From 26 to 31 December 2024, the facade of The Fullerton Hotel Singapore
 will come alive with projections adapted from three newly commissioned artworks, in addition to five existing artworks that reflect what it means